 What Is the Biggest Obstacle to Perfect Health?

 Most of us want black and white answers to questions like this because they provide the illusion of safety and certainty.

-We want the answer to be the same for everyone, because it’s easier to follow a system or a prescription than it is to find our own way.
+We want the answer to be the same for everyone because it’s easier to follow a system or a prescription than it is to find our own way.
 And as tribal animals, we humans like to be part of a group.
-Hence the power of social movements, whether we’re talking about the Paleo/Primal lifestyle or the popularity of Justin Bieber.
+Hence the power of social movements, whether we’re talking about the ancestral health lifestyle or another popular topic.

 Most of us invest the majority of our time and energy strengthening the parts of our chain that are already strong.
 These stronger links are where we feel comfortable and confident, where we can operate safely within the bounds of who we think we are.

-Meet Joe Paleo and his weak link
+Meet Joe Paleo and His Weak Link